MicrosoftDocs/memdocs/memdocs/intune/protect/troubleshoot-pkcs-certificate-profiles.md

 #### Cause 1 - Incorrect configuration of the CA in Intune

-This issue can occur when the PKCS certificate profile in Intune specifies the wrong server, or contains spelling errors for the name or FQDN of the CA. The CA is specified in the following properties of the profile:
+This issue can occur when the PKCS certificate profile specifies the wrong server, or contains spelling errors for the name or FQDN of the CA. The CA is specified in the following properties of the profile:

 - Certification authority
 - Certification authority name